Schoharie Reservoir: Gilboa Dam

 The 120 ft high concrete and stone brick Gilboa Dam 42°23′30″N 74°26′59″W in Schoharie County was completed in 1926.
 Over time the dam eroded to where it posed a potential threat to those living downstream.
 In December 2005, the New York City Department of Environmental Protection began a $24 million project to bring the dam up to New York State safety standards.
 Beginning in December 2006 eighty post-tensioned anchoring cables were installed through holes drilled in the dam into bedrock below, bringing it up to state standards.
 During this overhaul, residents nearby complained that their tap water had turned a brownish color, perhaps due to the intense drilling into the earth to anchor the dam.

 Schoharie County planned and authorized the Gilboa Dam Failure Outdoor Warning System, which was installed by Mid-State Communications.
 New York City paid for the system consisting of twenty sirens stretching from the Town of Gilboa to the Town of Esperance, ending at the Montgomery County line.

 A larger, full-scale overhaul of the Gilboa Dam began in the summer of 2011 after five years of planning.
 Estimated to cost $350 million, the project will add significant mass to the dam, install floodgates, and include a large tunnel bypass allowing water to be released safely from the reservoir into Schoharie Creek.
 A citizens advocacy group, called Dam Concerned Citizens, Inc., was formed to monitor structural vulnerabilities in order to ensure the safety of those living downstream.

+After a minor earthquake on August 27, 2011, was recorded in the region and in response to the 2011 Virginia earthquake which occurred on August 23, 2011, and was felt as far north as Canada, New York Governor Andrew Cuomo ordered an infrastructure inspection which included the Gilboa Dam.
+Governor Cuomo visited the dam on the morning of August 28, 2011, to report that officials had discovered no impacts to the dam from recent seismic activity.